 (The rain jacket also comes in several colors and is SUPER affordable!)

 And don’t forget a good winter coat for your Alaskan cruise.
 Especially if you go on an excursion to a glacier!
 But surprisingly, I needed my warm down coat the most on the ship.

 Being out at sea is COLD!
 Even just sitting on the balcony of my Alaskan cruise was freezing.
 I ended up wearing my warmest winter coat on the ship more than anywhere else.

 This winter coat was a lifesaver during those chilly days on the ship and is well worth the investment.

 You will also want some basics… a good pair of gloves, a hat, and a scarf are always a good idea too!

 Have any questions about my Alaskan Cruise?
-Whether is about the ship, the excursions, what to wear or even the food… I’d love to hear from you!
+Whether it’s about the ship, the excursions, what to wear on an Alaskan Cruise or even the food… I’d love to hear from you!
 Leave a comment below or email me at [email protected]